Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

 1. Error
 --------

+Errors describe the problem.
+An error may have many analyses and many data sources.
+Error message, validator and validator version should form unique key.

-files : optional
+files : optional list of `repairs.@id` identifiers.
-    List of refetences to `4.
-Data source / files` describing the problem data at hand.
+    List of references to `4.
+Data source / files`.

-analyses : optional, required with an `2.
-Analysis`_.
-    List of analysis identifiers describing the problem at hand.
+analyses : optional list of `analysis.@id`_ identifiers.
+    List of references to `2.
+Analysis`.

 validator : required
     The software raising the error.